• Menu

 • All dogs have sharp canines and pointy back teeth, and their jaws are constructed to chew up and down, creating a tearing/chomping motion – unlike the jaws of humans, which move up and down and side-to-side to accommodate many food varieties, and herbivores, which chew from side-to-side to grind up plants.

-• Dogs also have short digestive tracts full of highly potent levels of stomach acid to break down meat and kill off bacteria that would produce illness or death in many other animals, including humans.
-While humans typically cook meat to make it safer and more palatable to consume, dogs don’t require such safeguards, and cooking only kills off the natural nutrients, enzymes, and helpful flora that dogs need to digest and perform optimally.
+• Dogs also have short digestive tracts full of highly potent levels of stomach acid to break down the meat and kill off bacteria that would produce illness or death in many other animals, including humans.
+While humans typically cook meat to make it safer and more palatable to consume, dogs don’t require such safeguards and cooking only kills off the natural nutrients, enzymes, and helpful flora that dogs need to digest and perform optimally.

 • Different by only 0.2% – Biologist Robert Wayne examined the DNA of 7 breeds of dogs and 26 grey wolf populations and it was determined that dogs are different than wolves by only 0.2%.